Hansa Wadkar: Early life

 Wadkar was born Ratan Bhalchander Salgaokar, on 24 January 1923 at Dr. Bhalerao Hospital in Bombay, Maharashtra, India.
 Her father, Bhalchander Salgaokar, was the son and grandson of "kalavantins, courtesans renowned for their musical accomplishments".
 Her mother, Saraswati, was the daughter of a Devdasi.
 Wadkar was the third of four children.
-The oldest sister and youngest brother died, leaving a second child, her brother Mohan and her.
-In her autobiography Wadkar mentions that her great grandmother, Baybai Salgaokar, called Jiji by the family, was a wealthy courtesan who was the influential figure in the family.
+The oldest sister and the youngest brother died, leaving a second child, her brother Mohan and her.
+In her autobiography Wadkar mentions that her great-grandmother, Baybai Salgaokar, called Jiji by the family, was a wealthy courtesan who was an influential figure in the family.
 Marriage in the courtesan community was a rarity and Wadkar's grandfather Raghunath Salgaokar (Jiji's son) was the first in the family to marry.

 Jiji divided the vast property she had and Wadkar's father was given the house in Sawantwadi.
 The mother, father, brother and young Wadkar shifted there and she joined a Marathi medium school where she studied till class IV.
 She also studied vocal music under Bhagwatbuwa but was not interested in singing.
 The family returned to Bombay and Hansa attended an English medium school for two years at Aryan Education Society School.
 However, she had to leave school when the family faced financial problems.
 Her father had turned into an alcoholic and there was no money coming in the house.
 Her mother insisted that Mohan, being a boy, should continue his studies, and thus Wadkar had to find work.